SAP-samples/btp-developer-guide-cap/documentation/xsuaa-to-ams/3-deploy-to-cf.md

     cds add mta,hana,approuter
     ```

-    This adds the needed configuration for an SAP HANA database (needs to be provisioned in your account), fur using an approuter, and using MTA as deployment.
+    This adds the needed configuration for an SAP HANA database (needs to be provisioned in your account), for using an approuter, and using MTA as deployment.

 <!-- The flow that I'm seeing is, that the mta.yaml ist just being generated.
 So I'll remove all the mta.yaml editing steps. -->